clairek09/MIC/Modules/M07-design-implement-private-access-to-azure-services/includes/6-integrate-private-link-dns.md

 ## Multiple Choice

-What resrouce is associated with a Private Endpoint that contains the information to configure your Private Endpoint DNS?
+What resource is associated with a Private Endpoint that contains the information to configure your Private Endpoint DNS?
 ( ) The virtual network {{Incorrect, the virtual network does not include the information needed to configure your Private Endpoint DNS.}}
 (x) The network interface {{Correct!
 The network interface information includes FQDN and private IP addresses for your Private Link resource.}}
 ( ) The private DNS zone {{Incorrect, the private DNS zone does not include the information needed to configure your Private Endpoint DNS.}}